AmaaniL/javascript-games/README.md

 # Games

-Exercises to make little games in JS.# javascript-games
+Exercises to make little games in JS.